Mark Your Calendar for World Menopause Day: 18 October 2025

 Understanding Menopause

-Menopause is a natural milestone in a woman’s life, marking the end of our reproductive years.
-While it is a normal biological process, it can bring challenges that feel overwhelming for many of us.
+Menopause is a natural milestone in a woman’s life.
+It marks the end of our reproductive years.
+While it is a normal biological process, it can bring challenges that feel overwhelming for many women.

-Women may experience a variety of symptoms during menopause, including hot flashes, night sweats, mood changes, sleep disturbances, weight gain, and decreased libido.
+During menopause, women may experience various symptoms.
+These can include hot flashes, night sweats, mood changes, sleep disturbances, weight gain, and decreased libido.

-As we celebrate World Menopause Day on October 18, we have the perfect opportunity to highlight how this years campaign- lifestyle medicine -can empower us during this transition.
-At Pembrokeshire Medical, we believe that understanding menopause, medical guidance around medications and making lifestyle changes can lead to a smoother and more manageable experience.
+As we celebrate World Menopause Day on October 18, we have the perfect opportunity to highlight this year's campaign—lifestyle medicine.
+This approach can empower us during this transition.
+At Pembrokeshire Medical, we believe that understanding menopause, receiving medical guidance on medications, and making lifestyle changes can lead to a smoother and more manageable experience.

 The Role of Lifestyle Medicine

-Lifestyle medicine emphasises the power of daily habits to prevent and treat chronic diseases.
-It focuses on four key areas: nutrition, physical activity, stress management, and social connections.
+Lifestyle medicine emphasises the power of daily habits.
+It can help prevent and treat chronic diseases.
+This approach focuses on four key areas: nutrition, physical activity, stress management, and social connections.
 For women experiencing menopause, making changes in these areas can lead to substantial improvements in overall well-being.

 While we recognise that there can be a wide range of issues and solutions, these are some of the simplest steps women can take to begin a less challenging journey.